talark961/simple-node-js-react-npm-app/README.md

 ## TODO

-Automatically trigger a `Pipeline` run on pull request and/or merge into `master` branch
+Automatically trigger a `Pipeline` run on pull request and/or merge into `master` branch and/or push to `master` branch